 5. Wait for a few minutes till you get a Command Prompt message saying “Operation Completed”.

 6. Close the PREPUSB tool.

 7. Insert your XP CD/DVD into the optical drive.
-In the WinSetupFromUSB tool, click Browse button next to Windows 2000/XP/2003 Source box to browse to the XP installation files present on your CD/DVD.
+In the WinSetupFromUSB tool, click Browse button next to the Windows 2000/XP/2003 Source box to browse to the XP installation files present on your CD/DVD.
 Alternatively, if you have the XP installation files on a local drive, you can browse to that folder.

 Click Ok button.
 Remove the XP CD/DVD from the optical drive and insert Windows 7 DVD.

 9. Select Vista/7 setup/PE/RecoveryISO option and browse to the Windows 7 installation files folder.
-Finally, click Go button.
+Finally, click the Go button.
 Please note that this operation may take hours.
 Don’t close the application if you see “Not Responding” message in the title bar.

 10. Wait for the Done message before you click the Exit button.

 11. Now, it’s time to download another small file named Bootfiles from here.
-Extract the contents to desktop.
+Extract the contents to the desktop.
 Copy menu.lst and winsetup.lst files to the USB flash drive and replace the old files with new ones.
 Click Copy and Replace option when you are prompted with the Copy File message.